saxenaprajjwal/Basic-Quantum-Algorithms-on-Qiskit-/README.md

-# Quantum_Phase_Estimation_QPE_Simulation_with_Qiskit
+# Basic_Quantum_Algorithm_with_Qiskit
-This project implements and explores the Quantum Phase Estimation (QPE) algorithm using Qiskit and Aer simulators.
+This project implements and explores basic Quantum algorithms suvh as QFT, QPE,  HHL algorithm using Qiskit and Aer simulators.
 QPE is a foundational algorithm in quantum computing used to estimate the phase (eigenvalue) associated with an eigenvector of a unitary operator, and plays a central role in algorithms such as Shor’s algorithm and HHL.

-The project includes:

-A QPE circuit with inverse Quantum Fourier Transform (QFT).

-Simulation of QPE for different phase values.

-Analysis of QPE performance across different shot counts and ancilla register sizes.

-Visualization of measurement outcomes and scaling behavior of estimation error.
+As of now I have implemented
+QFT
+QPE
+Grover
+HHL

+I'll keep updating this repo as I learn more algorithms